Wuchiwei/take-home-assignment/README.md

 When re-entering the match list (e.g., reopening the page), `load()` returns cached data instantly — no loading spinner, no API call.
 The cache also reflects real-time WebSocket updates via `applyUpdate()`, so the user sees the latest odds immediately without waiting for a network round-trip.

 The current implementation uses in-memory cache with a configurable TTL (default 5 minutes).
-For scenarios requiring persistence across app launches, this could be extended to `UserDefaults` (for small data sets) or the file system / Core Data (for larger data sets), with the same `MatchRepositoryProtocol` interface — callers would not need to change.
+For scenarios requiring persistence across app launches, this could be extended to `UserDefaults` (for small data sets) or the file system (for larger data sets), with the same `MatchRepositoryProtocol` interface — callers would not need to change.
+Core Data or SQL-based solutions would only be considered if the data requires complex querying or filtering.

 **UIKit / Combine alternative:** Same repository pattern works.
-In UIKit, the ViewController would call `repository.load()` in `viewWillAppear` and populate the `UITableView` from the cache synchronously if available.
+In UIKit, the ViewController would call `repository.load()` in `viewDidLoad` and populate the `UITableView` from the cache synchronously if available.

 ### Memory Leak Testing

-Verified with Xcode Memory Graph Debugger — no leaks detected during WebSocket reconnection cycles and odds update streaming.
+Verified with Instruments Leaks — no leaks detected during WebSocket reconnection cycles and odds update streaming.

 ![Leak Test](Profile/profile-leak.png)